 7. Price your Home to Sell

 Pricing your home is both an art and a science.
-Achieving the optimal price is the result of both objective research into comparable properties and a professional understanding about the current buyers in the market.
-The right price should attract buyers, allow you to earn the most money possible, and help you sell as quickly as possible.
-Make sure you hire the right professional that understands the market for your home in your area.
+Achieving the optimal price is the result of objective research into comparable properties and a professional understanding about the current market.
+Hire a real estate professional who will guide you through the basic steps for determining the right price.

 8. Photograph the Property ASAP

-Have your professional real estate pictures taken as soon as possible.
-The earlier in the fall they’re taken, the better the natural light will be and the nicer your outdoor space will look.
-As a result, even if you decide to sell in the spring, you'll have beautiful pictures of your home and lawn.
+Take professional real estate pictures as soon as possible.
+The earlier in the fall they’re taken the better the natural light will be and the nicer your outdoor spaces will look.
+Plus, if you decide to sell in the spring instead, you'll have beautiful pictures ready to go.

 Selling your home in the fall market can sometimes add extra stress.
 Buyers may want faster turn-around times in order to move in before winter or the holidays.
 While this is certainly possible, there is still just as much work to do.
 The most important step for a successful fall sale is hiring a real estate professional who you know and trust, and who will guide you through every step of the process.
 A real estate professional who understands the process will bring you smoothly through the finish line.